sstukelja/CS426_MelodyBot/README.md

 # CS426_MelodyBot
 CS426 Project

-Using Python 3.6.3 with the tkinter and pygame libraries
+PythonGUI: Using Python 3.6.3 with the tkinter and pygame libraries